-Interpretation: The prospective adoptive parents should have sufficient time to give careful thought and consideration into the decision.
-While there may be circumstances where the child’s immediate needs are significant and the child would benefit from a shorter timeframe, the program must still take steps to ensure the prospective parents have given careful thought and consideration into their decision.
+Interpretation: The prospective adoptive parents should have sufficient time to give careful thought and consideration to the decision.
+While there may be circumstances where the child’s immediate needs are significant and the child would benefit from a shorter timeframe, the organization must still take steps to ensure the prospective parents have given careful thought and consideration into their decision.

-AS 8.09

-The program takes all appropriate measures to ensure that the transfer of the child takes place in secure and appropriate circumstances, with properly trained and qualified escorts, if used.
+NA The organization provides child-focused recruitment only.

-AS 9: Preparation and Support for Placement
+AS 10: Placement

-The program provides information, counseling, training, and support to help prepare parties to the adoption for placement.
+The organization prepares and supports parties to the adoption for placement by providing information, counseling, service referrals, and training.

 NA The organization provides home study services only.